-- 1. It is predicted that drivers with alcohol in the passenger seat will have higher measures of aggressive driving than drivers with water in the passenger seat. - 2.
-It is predicted that state anger mediates the relationship between the presence of alcohol and aggressive driving.
+- 1. It is predicted that drivers who have just played a video game with cartoon violence will have higher measures of aggressive driving than drivers who have just played a video game without cartoon violence. - 2.
+It is predicted that state anger mediates the relationship between the engaging in video game violence and aggressive driving.